grubersjoe/hound/README.md

 # Hound

-Website of the hard rock band Hound
+Website of the Hard Rock band Hound

 <!--## Deploy-->